kvas-it/europython2017/2-inspiring-all-children.md

 The diversity in IT industry is still lacking.
-What interventions are available to us at all levels (from childhood to university) to increase diversity and allow underrepresented communities to get into the field.
+What interventions are available to us at all levels (from childhood to university) to increase diversity and allow underrepresented communities to get into the field?

 - Role models are important, they show you things are in principle possible.
 - There are fewer women in STEM and they fall off at different stages.